How to Remove a Tree Stump Easily

 How Do I Take Up a Tree Stump?

 It's pretty simple to dig up a stump, with just a little patience and perseverance!
 I've removed stumps of trees up to 9 inches diameter by hand.
 It's hard work, but bit by bit with some digging, cutting and levering, you'll loosen a stump's grip on the ground and get it out.
-This is a very small stump I'm removing, but the same techniques can be used for larger stumps.
+This is a tiny stump I'm removing, but the same techniques can be used for larger stumps.

 What Tools are Required to Remove a Tree Stump?